 - 3.3.1 Lecturer Renewable term appointments of individuals with little or no prior teaching or coaching experience at the college or university level are made at this rank.
 Initial appointments are for a two-year period and reappointments (if justified on the basis of performance to date) are for three years, to carry out full-time instructional (or coaching), professional, and service responsibilities.
 There is no limit upon the number of reappointments possible.
 Tenure cannot be awarded at this rank. - 3.3.2 Senior Lecturer Renewable term appointments of individuals with substantial prior teaching or coaching experience (at least five full-time years) may be made at this rank.
 To carry out full-time instructional (or coaching), professional, and service responsibilities, initial appointments at this rank are made for a two-year period.
-Reappointments or appointments following promotion to this rank are for five years.
+Reappointments or appointments following promotion to this rank are for five years to carry out full-time instructional (or coaching) and service responsibilities.
 There is no limit upon the number of reappointments possible.
 Tenure cannot be awarded at this rank.